 Kenya Recruiting Laws

 Staffing your business in Kenya is about more than finding the right employees — you also have to stay compliant throughout the hiring process.
-The country’s Constitution guarantees the right to equality — you cannot discriminate against someone based on race, tribe, place of origin, political opinion, color, or sex.
-The Employment Act also contains provisions on sexual harassment but doesn’t define sexual harassment as an offense.
+The country’s Constitution guarantees the right to equality — you cannot discriminate against someone based on race, color, sex, tribe, language, place of origin, or political opinion.
+The Employment Act also prohibits discrimination based on pregnancy, mental status, and HIV status, and contains provisions on sexual harassment but doesn’t define sexual harassment as an offense.
 The Kenya employment laws are rapidly changing, so you should keep abreast of any changes to stay compliant.

 How to Hire Kenyan Employees